 Extremely tough and waterproof construction.
 Oversized, wide-mouth opening makes packing easy.
 Features internal mesh pockets for easy organization.
 Easily converts into a backpack.

 Does not feature wheels or a solid bottom.

 Rugged bag by a trusted brand.
 Offers a spacious main pocket.
-With 21 color combinations to choose from, offers more choices than other bags we tested.
-Wears three zippered exterior pockets and a padded shoulder strap make this easy to use and to carry.
+With several color combinations to choose from, it offers more choices than other bags we tested.
+Three zippered exterior pockets and a padded shoulder strap make this easy to use and to carry.

 Strap and clips tend to be squeaky.
 No inside liner.

-Has lots of useful features, including collapsible handle and skate wheels.
-Spacious with multiple pockets.
+Offers myriad useful features, including collapsible handle and skate wheels.
+Spacious interior with multiple pockets.
 Ideal for travel.
-Comes in seven colors.
+Comes in several colors and variable sizes.

 Spacious, but fits in overhead compartments.
 Features pockets of varying sizes.
 Comes with rounded stitched grip handles & padded adjustable, removable shoulder strap.
 Handsome aesthetics.